Dukku: Alhaji Haruna Abdulkadiri Rashid II

-Before his ascension to the throne on January 4, 2013, he held the prestigious title of Sardauna Dukku since July 25, 1986.
+Before his ascension to the throne on January 4, 2013, he held the title of Sardauna Dukku since July 25, 1986.
 Former Governor Alhaji Ibrahim Hassan Dankwambo presented him with a Staff of Office in a widely attended coronation held in Dukku on November 3, 2008.

 He is currently the Pro-Chancellor and Chairman Governing Council of the Gombe State University, Gombe.